aabbtree77/session-auth-starter/README.md

 There is still a lot to do, like blocking everything GUI-reachable when a user submits a form, not just the form.
 Turn an in-memory SQLite to an in-process file-based SQLite managed with, say, Drizzle ORM.
 CSRF protection and all sorts of other protections.

-The weakest link in this whole technology stack is a metaframework, and I do not find Astro to be a solid React metaframework to begin with.
-This warrants a discussion.
+The weakest link in this whole technology stack is a metaframework.

-## Why Do We Need a Metaframework?
+## Why Do We Need Metaframeworks?

-The problem is React, and the desire to reuse it on the server side without yet another obscure server side templating.
-This creates huge problems and perpetual server-client blending games.
-It is a popular problem, and it might make things better eventually when it becomes solved, not now.
+The problem is React, and the desire to reuse it on the server side instead of some obscure templating.

-If we do not need templates on the server side, only do DB stuff and respond with json messages to fetch API POST/GET requests received from the frontend by some advanced router library (Express, Hono), a metaframework is not needed.

-Rendering React on the server side with routers and libs manually is kind of ugly.
+Rendering React on the server side manually is cumbersome.

 Typically, one must first convert a React component to a string, e.g.